Chapter

 What does John 7:3 mean?

 Tradition suggests that one of these brothers, James, would become a believer and write the New Testament book of James.
-Another brother is believed to have written the book of Jude.
-At least some of this disrespect might have been due to familiarity.
+Another brother is believed to have drafted the book of Jude.
+At least some of their disrespect might have been due to familiarity.
 Jewish tradition suggested that the Messiah would be relatively unknown (John 7:27), so merely knowing Jesus was enough for some to dismiss Him as the Promised One.
 As seen in the life of men like Judas Iscariot, simply knowing "about" Jesus, or being exposed to Him, is not enough to make a person a believer.

 Expand